AxisCommunications/acap-native-sdk-examples/README.md

 - [hello-world](./hello-world/)
   - The example code is written in C and shows how to build a simple hello world application.
 - [larod](./larod/)
-  - The example code is written in C which connects to [larod](./FAQs.md#WhatisLarod?) and loads a model, runs inference on it and then finally deletes the loaded model from [larod](./FAQs.md#WhatisLarod?).
+  - The example code is written in C which connects to the [Machine learning API (Larod)](https://axiscommunications.github.io/acap-documentation/docs/api/native-sdk-api.html#machine-learning-api-larod) and loads a model, runs inference on it and then finally deletes the loaded model from Larod.
 - [licensekey](./licensekey/)
   - The example code is written in C which illustrates how to check the licensekey status.
 - [object-detection](./object-detection/)